geminerald/pressie/README.md

 ##### Colours:

-* The colour theme is based across a blue spectrum which encourages positivity and calmness.
+* The colour theme is based across a blue spectrum which, according to <a href="https://www.verywellmind.com/the-color-psychology-of-blue-2795815">research</a> encourages positivity and calmness.
-* The submit buttons are orange to keep the contrast high and the theme of positivity throughout as orange is a colour associated with action.
 * Dark blue was used instead of black for text and similar elements as this colour is softer and therefore more in keeping with the theme.